dotnet/coreclr/Documentation/project-docs/eventpipe.md

 # Collection Examples #

+## Collect From Process Start to Process End with Default Collection Parameters ##

+This is the minimal set of steps required to collect a trace from process start to process end.
+This will collect CPU/blocked time sample events and a mixture of runtime events (GC, JIT, Exceptions, etc.)

+1. Tell the runtime to start tracing at process start.

+    > ```cmd
+    > export COMPlus_EnableEventPipe=1
+    > ```
+2. Start the process.

+3. On process shutdown, the trace file will be written to CurrentWorkingDirectory/Process-$pid.netperf.

 ## Start/Stop Collection at Any Time with Default Collection Parameters ##

+This will collect CPU/blocked time sample events and a mixture of runtime events (GC, JIT, Exceptions, etc.)  The configuration must be specified before the process starts, but has no performance impact until the control file is created.

 1. Tell the runtime to listen for enable/disable commands: